heremaps/here-sdk-examples/examples/latest/explore/flutter/ev_routing_app/README.md

 The EVRouting example app shows how the HERE SDK can be used to calculate routes for electric vehicles and how to calculate the area of reach with isoline routing.

+> **Note:** The `EVSearchExample` class demonstrates how to use the HERE SDK's EVSearchEngine to query detailed EV charging location information (EVCP3).
+This feature requires an additional EVCP3 license, which is not included with the standard Navigation license.

 Build instructions:
 -------------------